neat/mutation/add-conn

 3. choose one pair,

-4. resolve the innovation keys for that pair,
+4. resolve the directional innovation key for that pair,

 5. abort if the new edge would violate cycle policy,